Clyde Kenneth Harris: Early life

-Harris was born on April 18, 1918 in Maud, Oklahoma.
-He was the son of banker Van Buren Harris (1886–1974) and Aurora (née Vandevere) Harris (1891–1969) and grew up in Konawa, Oklahoma.
+Harris was born on April 18, 1918, in Maud, Oklahoma.
+He was the son of banker Bert Van Buren Harris (1886–1974), vice president of the First National Bank in Oklahoma, and Aurora (née Vandevere) Harris (1891–1969) and grew up in Konawa, Oklahoma.

 Harris graduated with a degree in interior decoration from the University of Oklahoma in 1939, where he was president of the Sigma Alpha Epsilon fraternity, a member of Phi Eta Sigma, and secretary of Delta Phi Delta.
-After earning his BFA, he was offered a scholarship to study in Paris, but instead attended the Parsons School of Design.
+After earning his BFA, he was offered a scholarship to study in Paris, but instead attended the Parsons School of Design in New York.

 Career

-In 1943, he enlisted in the United States Army Corps of Engineers, but was later assigned to the Monuments, Fine Arts, and Archives program.
+In 1943, he enlisted in the United States Army Corps of Engineers as Captain, but was later assigned to the Monuments, Fine Arts, and Archives program in August 1945.
 While working with the MFAA, he retrieved Holbein's Madonna from the dungeon of Coburg Castle.
 He was later sent to Wolfsgarten Castle to conduct interviews relating to the theft of the Hessen crown jewels (by, as it turned out, three Americans).

-During the course of his investigation, he met Princess Cecilie Viktoria Anastasia Zeta Thyra Adelheid of Prussia, daughter of Crown Prince Wilhelm of Germany and granddaughter of Kaiser Wilhelm II.
+During the course of his investigation, he met Princess Cecilie Viktoria Anastasia Zita Thyra Adelheid of Prussia, daughter of Crown Prince Wilhelm of Germany and granddaughter of Kaiser Wilhelm II.
 The two were married at Hohenzollern Castle on June 21, 1949.
-The pair settled in Amarillo, Texas, where Harris worked as an interior designer.
-Together, they were the parents of one daughter:
+The pair settled in Amarillo, Texas, where Harris established an interior decorating business.
+Together, they were the parents of one daughter, Kira, in 1954.